Fleury Logo

 Between 1960 and 1963, Jorge Eielson added this reference to mankind in his work, making use of clothes, ties, dresses, shirts… which he treated in a very significant way, again on a two-dimensional canvas.
 This use of various pieces of clothing, as an extension of his earlier research, led him to twist, tear and tie the textiles to make them into works of art.
 Although Eielson went into exile in Europe at a very young age, he remembered his Latin American identity.
 The unexpected reality of the war he experienced in Europe led him to turn to his origins and explore pre-Columbian cultures, where he discovered the quipu.

-“The extreme fluidity of the field of language translates into a vital nomadism, multiform from the point of view of expression, planetary from the point of view of existence”
+“The extreme fluidity of the field of language translates into a vital nomadism, multiform from the point of view of expression, planetary from the point of view of existence.”

 Pierre Restany